Nicolas-Louis de Lacaille

 Abbé Nicolas-Louis de Lacaille ([nikɔla lwi də lakaj]; 15 March 1713 – 21 March 1762), formerly sometimes spelled de la Caille, was a French astronomer and geodesist who named 14 out of the 88 constellations.
 From 1750 to 1754, he studied the sky at the Cape of Good Hope in present-day South Africa.
-Lacaille observed over 10,000 stars using just a half-inch refracting telescope.
+Lacaille observed over 10,000 stars using a refracting telescope.

 Biography

 Born at Rumigny in the Ardennes in eastern France, he attended school in Mantes-sur-Seine (now Mantes-la-Jolie).
 Afterwards, he studied rhetoric and philosophy at the Collège de Lisieux and then theology at the Collège de Navarre.
 He was left destitute in 1731 by the death of his father, who had held a post in the household of the duchess of Vendôme.
 However, he was supported in his studies by the Duc de Bourbon, his father's former patron.

 After he graduated, he did not accept ordination as a priest but took deacon's orders, becoming an Abbé.
 He concentrated thereafter on science, and, through the patronage of Jacques Cassini, obtained employment, first in surveying the coast from Nantes to Bayonne, then, in 1739, in remeasuring the French meridian arc, for which he is honoured with a pyramid at Juvisy-sur-Orge.
 The success of this difficult operation, which occupied two years, and achieved the correction of the anomalous result published by Jacques Cassini in 1718, was mainly due to Lacaille's industry and skill.
-He was rewarded by admission to the Royal Academy of Sciences and appointment as Professor of mathematics in the Mazarin college of the University of Paris, where he constructed a small observatory fitted for his own use.
+He was rewarded by admission to the Royal Academy of Sciences and an appointment as professor of mathematics in the Mazarin college of the University of Paris, where he constructed a small observatory fitted for his own use.
 He was the author of a number of influential textbooks and a firm advocate of Newtonian gravitational theory.
 His students included Antoine Lavoisier and Jean Sylvain Bailly, both of whom were later guillotined during the French Revolution.